 The month of July marks summer hitting full swing—which for music fans means concert season is at its peak!
-The list of NYC concerts in July 2016 is definitely something to get excited about.
-With the premiere of Panorama, this year's offerings of summer music festivals are more packed than ever before.
-Save some energy for the night, though, because our weekly list of the hottest parties has you covered at all the best clubs in NYC.
+The list of NYC concerts in July 2017 is definitely something to get excited about.
+With Panorama Music Festival happening at the end of the month, this year's offerings of summer music festivals are more packed than ever.
+Save some energy for the night, though, because our list of the hottest parties has you covered at all the best clubs in NYC.
 And if that's not enough, here's our list of our favorite upcoming concerts this month.

 NYC concerts in July

 Prolific singer-songwriter (Sandy) Alex G, formerly known simply as Alex G, has built a dedicated following over the past few years through a steady output of washed-out indie odes, gently demented psyche musings and, most recently, twangy roots rock.
 The Philly native, whose guitar strumming talents also surfaced on Frank Ocean's Blonde and Endless, hits town behind a new full-length on Domino, Rocket.
 Also on the bill is one of our favorite rising indie-pop songwriters, Japanese Breakfast (otherwise known as Little Big League ex-frontwoman Michelle Zauner).

 Presently, this revered English combo only contains one original member—drummer Jim McCarty—but don't let that get you down.
 The current roster comprises venerable guitarist Johnny A, Ram Jam's Myke Scavone, Detroit axman John Idan and bassist Kenny Aaronson, who has toured with Bob Dylan, Billy Idol and Joan Jett.
 Sure, the band's most famous guitar alumni (Clapton, Page, Beck) are missing, but this group of veteran performers is plenty qualified to deliver the band's trailblazing psych-blues sound.